-All staff sign to confirm they have received, read and understood a copy of the child protection policy and staff Code of Conduct and have read and understood Keeping Children Safe in education (Part 1) and Annex A.
+All staff sign to confirm they have received, read and understood a copy of the child protection policy and staff Code of Conduct and have read and understood Keeping Children Safe in Education (Part 1) and Annexes A and B.

-The school obtains written confirmation from supply agencies or third party organisations that agency staff or other individuals who may work in the school have been appropriately checked.
-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet and a summary of the school's Child Protection and Safeguarding Policy, which will be made available to them on their arrival.
-The school advises all agencies of their procedures for dealing with allegations, ensuring agencies are fully aware of the guidance set out in Keeping Children Safe in Education (2020) in relation to the school having a lead role in the management of any allegations, working with the LADO.
+The Trust obtains written confirmation from supply agencies or third party organisations that agency staff or other individuals who may work in the Trust have been appropriately checked.
+Supply staff and other visiting staff will be given the Trust's Visiting Staff Leaflet and a summary of the Trust's Child Protection and Safeguarding Policy, which will be made available to them on their arrival.
+The school advises all agencies of their procedures for dealing with allegations, ensuring agencies are fully aware of the guidance set out in Keeping Children Safe in Education 2024 in relation to the school having a lead role in the management of any allegations, working with the LADO.

-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained.
+Trainee teachers will be checked either by the Trust or by the training provider, from whom written confirmation will be obtained.

-The school maintains a single central record of recruitment checks undertaken.
+The Trust maintains a single central record of recruitment checks undertaken.

-13.1 Regulated Activity
+10.2 Regulated Activity

 Schools are 'specified places' which means that the majority of staff and volunteers will be engaged in regulated activity.
-A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (DfE 2020) part three.
+A fuller explanation of regulated activity can be found in Keeping Children Safe in Education 2024 Annex E.

-13.2 Volunteers
+10.3 Volunteers

-Volunteers, including trustees, will undergo checks commensurate with their work in the school and contact with students/pupils.
+Volunteers, including trustees, will undergo checks commensurate with their work in the Trust and contact with students/pupils.
 Under no circumstances will a volunteer who has not been appropriately checked be left unsupervised or be allowed to engage in regulated activity.

-13. 3 Supervised volunteers
+10.4 Supervised volunteers